 Read that again … THEY ARE PAID TO FIND BLOGGERS WHO WILL INCLUDE A BACKLINK FOR THEIR CLIENT!
 Again … PAID!

-Most of them offer to provide you a ‘well written post that will appeal to your audience.
+Most of them offer to provide you with a ‘well-written post that will appeal to your audience.

 If you are okay with that, then fine, that’s your call.
 But I would ALWAYS check who the actual client/website you’re linking to is.
 You don’t want to naively link back to a brand or organisation that your brand is not aligned with.
-For example, amongst other, I personally don’t want to ever promote debt or credit cards or loans on my website.
+For example, amongst others, I personally don’t want to ever promote debt, or loans, or credit cards or loans on my website.
 So I will make 100% sure that any links that I publish on my site DO NOT go to those sorts of websites.